 - 7.5.1.
-Final drafts of ECCC research and scientific publications (as defined in s.
-9) should be forwarded by the author(s) to their manager or supervisor and discussed in a timely fashion.
-An electronic copy of the final version should be provided to the manager or supervisor after acceptance and prior to publication by a publisher or other third party acceptance of the product. - 7.5.2 Notwithstanding article 7.5.1, ECCC research and scientific publications that do not contain explicit comments or recommendations on, or explicit discussions about, federal statutory, regulatory or policy matters do not require approval of managers, supervisors or other relevant personnel before being submitted for publication or otherwise communicated or disseminated to relevant audiences. - 7.5.3.
-Contents of ECCC research and scientific publications that include explicit comments or recommendations on, or explicit discussions about, federal statutory, regulatory or policy matters do require the approval of managers, supervisors or other relevant personnel before submission for publication or being otherwise communicated or disseminated. - 7.5.4.
-Publications requiring content approval under s.7.5.3 may be contingent on revisions or editorial changes.
-In such cases, if the author(s) are not in agreement with the suggested changes, the author(s) can consider informal processes such as dialogue or mediation from appropriate sources within ECCC to resolve the issue in a fair and respectful manner.
-In the event that approval is withheld, the author(s) shall be so informed in writing of the reasons and can request that the work not be attributed to them.
+Drafts of publications authored by Fisheries and Oceans Canada researchers or scientists should be forwarded to their manager or supervisory and discussed in a timely fashion.
+An electronic copy of the final version should be provided to the supervisor after acceptance and prior to publication by a publisher or other third party acceptance of the product. - 7.5.2.
+Notwithstanding article 7.5.1, Fisheries and Oceans Canada research or scientific communications that do not contain explicit comments or recommendations on, or explicit discussions about, federal statutory, regulatory or policy matters do not require approval of managers, supervisors or other relevant personnel before being submitted for publication or otherwise communicated or disseminated to relevant audiences. - 7.5.3.
+Any communication that includes explicit comments or recommendations on, or explicit discussions about, federal statutory, regulatory or policy matters does require the approval of managers, supervisors or other relevant personnel before submission for publication or being otherwise communicated or disseminated. - 7.5.4.
+For communications that do require approval, managers, supervisors or other relevant personnel may require revisions or editorial changes.
+In the event that approval is contingent upon incorporation of such revisions or changes, and the author(s) are not in agreement with the suggested changes, the work will not be attributed to the employee if the employee so requests.
+In the event that approval is withheld, the author(s) shall be so informed in writing of the reasons. - 7.5.5.
+In support of Articles 7.5.2 -7.5.4 and in consultation with the Professional Institute of the Public Service of Canada representatives, Fisheries and Oceans Canada will provide guidelines in the departmental Publication Policy to assist researchers, scientists, managers and supervisors in